PINTO0309/onnx2tf/README.md

     replace_leakyrelu_to_pseudo_leakyrelu: Optional[bool]
         Replace LeakyReLU with a pseudo LeakyReLU.

+    mvn_epsilon: Optional[float]
+        For MeanVarianceNormalization.
+        The number to be added to the variance to avoid division by zero when normalizing the value.
+        (input_tensor - mean) / tf.sqrt(variance + mvn_epsilon)
+        Default: 0.0000000001

     non_verbose: Optional[bool]
         Do not show all information logs.
 Only error logs are displayed.